appddictionstudio/MDAS/README.md

     “Enter”.
 This will begin the infrastructure deployment.
 Once the script completes an entire environment has been deployed to AWS supporting the entire application from database to RESTful API to Angular front-end.
+7. In a browser navigate to your AWS console EC2 instance list and select the instance with the name “mdas docker host”.
+Select and copy the Public DNS (IPv4) value.
+It should look something like: ec2-13-58-54-21.us-east-2.compute.amazonaws.com.
+8. Place the value just copied into a web browser address bar and click enter.

 CI/CD
 -----